szelezsan/MusicQuizGame/README.md

 ## User goals

 ### New user goals:
-- The game is an intermediate level game, therefore it can be a little bit challenging for some people.
-This way the game is more interesting, and user won't be bored going through the quiz questions.
+- The game is an intermediate-level game, therefore it can be a little bit challenging for some people.
+This way the game is more interesting, and users won't be bored going through the quiz questions.
-- Users can easily navigate thoughout the game, with the clear, uniform design.
+- Users can easily navigate throughout the game, with the clear, uniform design.
 - The game provides feedback with a score message at the end of the game.